 For now, an IFOS 5-star rated fish oil is the simplest way for anyone to feel confident that they are getting the purest and best fish oil supplement available.

 3. Buy Fish Oil Made from the fish listed above

 As mentioned above, these are small or juvenile.
 And they are short-lived, so they don’t accumulate much toxins in their bodies.

 Algae oil is an excellent choice for purity as well, but that’s another blog for another day.

 We’ve talked about this several times before on these blogs.
-In short, producing a pharmaceutical grade fish oil with a very high level of Omega-3 requires repeated distillation and purification.
+In short, producing a Ultra-concentrated fish oil with a very high level of Omega-3 requires repeated distillation and purification.
 This makes the oil stronger, purer and yes, more expensive.